KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Sex](assets/Filter_sex.png)

 > 💡Tip: You can also filter by colors.
-> In this way, Conditional Formatting and Filtering can work nicely together.
-Here's an example:
-> * Highlight all duplicates and then filter based on the highlight color
-> * You can look at only the duplicated values, which makes evaluating them easier

 Filtering is powerful, but it can also be dangerous, especially when filtering multiple variables at once.

 Be mindful of active filters to avoid inadvertently missing any data.

+#### 🌍Real-world usage: Evaluate duplicates
+Here's an example of Conditional Formatting and Filtering working nicely together:
+* Highlight all duplicates and then filter based on the highlight color
+* You can look at only the duplicated values, which makes evaluating them easier

 ## 📊Step 4: Text to Columns
 In `film_names`, I've listed each character's films, separated by a semicolon, `;`.

 If we want to separate each film into its own cell, we can use **Text to Columns**.

-### 4.1 Text to Columns Wizard
+### 4.1 Use the Text to Columns Wizard 🪄
-#### 4.1.1 Open Text to Columns Wizard 🪄
 Unfilter column H (select the dropdown 🔽 and select "Clear filter from `sex`").

-Select column L, `film_names`, and select Text to Columns
+Select column L, `film_names`, and select **Text to Columns**

 ![Text to Columns](assets/Text_to_col.png)

-#### 4.1.2 Make sure you select "Delimited" in Step 1
+#### 4.1.1 Make sure you select "Delimited" in Step 1
 This will look the same as Step 1 of our Data Import Wizard.

-#### 4.1.3 Select the appropriate delimiter in Step 2
+#### 4.1.2 Select the appropriate delimiter in Step 2
 I separated the films by `;`, so select **Semicolon** under Delimiters:

 ![Semicolon](assets/Semicolon.png)

-#### 4.1.4 Use the defaults for Step 3
+#### 4.1.3 Use the defaults for Step 3
 We don't need to change the column data format.

 ### 4.2 Important Text to Columns Caveats